rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 left with `10000000` which is not `128` as the 1st bit is the sign bit.
 So, after computing the 2's compliment of it we get `-128` as the result.

+### Scope

+Scope refers to the __lifetime and accessibility of a variable__.
+In simple words, how long will the variable be hanging around so that they can be used by other parts of the program.
+Different types of variables have different scope.

+1. __Class or static__ variables have the longest scope.
+They are created when the class is loaded, and they survive as long as the class stays loaded in the Java Virtual Machine (JVM).
+2. __Instance or non-static__ variables are the next most long-lived.
+They are created when a new instance is created, and they live until the instance is removed.
+3. __Local__ variables are next.
+They live as long as their method remains on the stack.
+As we'll soon see, however, local variables can be alive and still be "out of scope."
+4. __Block__ variables live only as long as the code block is executing.

 {% include responsive_ad.html %}